grace-notes/grace-notes/_topics/reversionism.md

 Therefore, emotional revolt makes it impossible to become an invisible hero and thereby glorify God.

-*_Permanent Negative Volition Toward Doctrine or Permanent Cosmic Involvement._*
+*_5. Permanent Negative Volition Toward Doctrine or Permanent Cosmic Involvement._*

 As a result of the reactor factors, the frantic search for happiness, operation boomerang, and an emotional revolt of the soul, the believer suffers loss of Biblical priorities, Biblical norms, and Biblical standards resulting in bad decisions from a position of weakness.
 This means the believer loses control of his life and a personal sense of destiny, if the believer ever had it.
 The believer can no longer be distinguished from an unbeliever.